maheshhase/MS_AI_Project/Visualisation/README.md

 ### Tools and Libraries Used for Analysis
 1. R and Microsoft Excel - For Data Wrangling
-2. Power BI – For Data exploration using graphs
+2. Power BI – For Data exploration using visualisation